-Before investing, you are advised to read the prospectus of the Oikocredit International Share Foundation (OISF) and any supplements, which can all be downloaded from the links opposite or requested in hard copy from the UK office.
+Before investing, you are advised to read the prospectus of the Oikocredit International Share Foundation (OISF) and any supplements, which can all be downloaded from the links opposite or requested in hard copy from our office.

 Legal, compliance and prospectus